JulienBez/ArabicTagger/README.md

 # Disclaimer

-This project was created during the "[CERES](https://ceres.sorbonne-universite.fr/) Hackathon" event.
+This project was created during the "[CERES](https://ceres.sorbonne-universite.fr/) Hackathon" event with the participation of [Rimane Karam](https://www.orient-mediterranee.com/member/7215/).

 # ArabicToTXM